MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaSubscribeCommunicationCallToTone.md

 Subscribe to DTMF (dual-tone multi-frequency signaling).
 This allows you to be notified when the user presses keys on a 'Dialpad'.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgSubscribeCommunicationCallToTone](/powershell/module/Microsoft.Graph.CloudCommunications/Invoke-MgSubscribeCommunicationCallToTone?view=graph-powershell-1.0)

 ## SYNTAX

 ### SubscribeExpanded (Default)